MartinaAnn/Navigation-and-Detection-Kuka-IIwa-Turtlebot-/README.md

 ## Features

 - The project shows the modularity of a multi-robot system
-- Example of a client/server behaviour
+- Example of a service behaviour
 - Insight on the usage of sensors

 ## Getting Started (pre-requirements)